Types of Problems That People Suffer from Today

 Although they may gain some benefit from practicing these methods (there’s no denying that there is some benefit, even if we approach Buddhism in this rather idealistic, unrealistic manner), His Holiness the Dalai Lama always emphasizes that this is not really realistic.
 It might have some benefit, but in the long term you’ll get disappointed because, unfortunately, there are no magic solutions.
 If we really want to gain peace of mind and be able to overcome our problems in life, we have to face those aspects of ourselves which are not too nice or comfortable to face.
 We have to face and deal with our anger, our selfishness, our greed, our attachments, and so on.
 And just looking for some magic solution and ignoring these personal issues is really not going to help very much.
 But of course there are many people who still find the appeal of Buddhism in these more exotic features.

-So in short, we see that there are many different aspects of Buddhism that people find attractive and appealing, but all of them derive from the basic wish to find in Buddhism methods that will help us to overcome problems in life and suffering.
+In short, we see that there are many different aspects of Buddhism that people find attractive and appealing, but all of them derive from the basic wish to find in Buddhism methods that will help us to overcome problems in life and suffering.
 And regardless of what draws us to find some way of dealing with life through Buddhism, what is so wonderful about the Buddha’s teachings that everybody likes is that it actually offers us methods to follow that are intended to help us to overcome problems.
 It’s a living tradition with two and a half thousand years of experience, and there are still people who practice it and gain results.
 And so it’s just a matter of actually following these methods; it’s all laid out.
 And not just one method, but many, many different types of methods that Buddha taught upon the realization that everybody’s an individual and different people find different methods more useful.
 This is something that people find very wonderful, because within the whole variety of Buddhist methods, like having a very large menu at a restaurant, we can usually find something that suits us; and if we try one thing and it doesn’t suit us, there are many other things that are available.
 And the fact that we live in the Information Age means that a larger and larger number of these methods are available to us, no matter where we live.